josephtey/AmplifyWorkshop/README.md

 1. With so many different components, it's tedious and time-consuming to manually provision ALL components, configure them, before connecting them all together to build a single application.
 2. Each component needs to run on a server (a computer) - this could be expensive to run over long periods of time AND to maintain.

-The solution: Amazon Web Services.
+The solution: **Amazon Web Services**!

 ### How do you build applications in the cloud?

 ![cloud-architecture](img/Slide2.png)

+Building cloud-native fullstack web applications have several benefits:

 1. **Services**: As seen in the diagram above, the different components of an application correspond to different AWS services.

-2. **Serverless**: All of the services I will show you today are **serverless**.
-Of course, they still run on servers - it's just that YOU don't have to manage or maintain these servers, as AWS handles everything.
-Since you don't have to care about these servers, such services are deemed 'serverless' from a consumer perspective.

-3. **Using AWS Amplify**: And ultimately, rather than building, configuring and deploying each component manually before hooking them all together, AWS Amplify drastically simplifies and speeds up this process.
-It allows you to provision up a full-stack web/mobile application, with an API, backend, authentication, database, storage + more within MINUTES!
+Rather than building your own components from scratch, AWS provides a range of services to supercharge your web applications.

+   1. **AWS S3**: A file storage service - can be used for hosting your frontend website, as well as other files / attachments.
+   2. **AWS Cognito**: An authentication service - handles user registration, authentication, stores data about all your users + more.
+   3. **AWS API Gateway**: Acts as the 'front door' for websites to access data, business logic, and other functionality from your backend.
+   4. **AWS Lambda**: Lets you run code (in the backend) without provisoning or mangaging servers.
+   5. **AWS DynamoDB**: A noSQL database solution, that lets you store data without provisoning or mangaging servers.

+2. **Serverless**: All of the services in the above diagram are 'serverless'.
+This does not mean that they do not run on servers (everything has to be run on a computer), but it means that:
+   1. You don't have to manage or maintain these servers - Amazon takes care of everything.
+   2. You only pay for what you use - it's a LOT cheaper.

+3. **Using AWS Amplify**: While AWS provides all these services to build a web application, a developer must still manually configure and connect all these services together.
+However, **AWS Amplify** is a framework that allows you to automatically provision and connect ALL these services in literally minutes.
+Each service is treated like a plug-and-play module, rapidly speeding up the process of web application development.

+We will be using AWS Amplify to build our fullstack, cloud-native web application today!

 ## Setting up your Development Environment